dbgarlisch/glyph-wizard/docs/Wizard_API.md

 ### **pw::Wizard run**

-The **run** starts the application and displays the wizard dialog box.
+The **run** starts the application, runs the page creation scripts, and displays the wizard dialog box.

 ## pw::Wizard Library Usage Example